What is a Smart Wallet?

 - Funding wallets with ETH

-- Manually deploying contracts
+- Deploying contracts individually

 For more information, see our Account Abstraction overview and related documentation.